Devapatel0603/react-dynamic-hooks/README.md

 # React Dynamic Hooks

-`react-dynamic-hooks` is a set of React hooks for handling infinite scrolling, cookie state management, and storage state management (session and local storage).
+`react-dynamic-hooks` is a set of React hooks for handling infinite scrolling, cookie state management, storage state management (session and local storage), geolocation, and clipboard copying.
 These hooks aim to simplify common tasks in React applications.

 ## Table Content